 Applicants are considered qualified when the application is complete, the application fee is paid and there is evidence that all admission criteria have been met (or are being satisfactorily met) and have been received by Enrolment Services.

 Some Saskatchewan Polytechnic programs include a keyboarding requirement.
 Testing is available through Testing Services, and is administered at Test Centres on each Saskatchewan Polytechnic campus.
 The fee for service is set in accordance with current Tuition and Fees.
 Results are submitted to Enrolment Services directly from the Test Centre.

 Applicants may also arrange to have results submitted directly from another invigilating test centre.
 The required test length is indicated on the program web page.
 Results must include gross words per minute, net words per minute, and the percentage of accuracy.
+Test centres can submit results on our Keyboarding Test Results form (pdf).
 To be valid, testing must have occurred within the last 12 months.

 Permanent Residents must submit a scanned copy of their Permanent Resident card to maintain eligibility as a domestic student.
 Cards can be submitted to Enrolment Services after you have applied.

 The language of instruction and examination at Saskatchewan Polytechnic is English.
 Proof of English language proficiency is required of all applicants whose first learned language is not English or do not have academics in an exempt country.
 See English Language Proficiency Requirements.
 Visit our Language Centre or other ways to meet your English language requirements at Saskatchewan Polytechnic.

 To meet admission requirements, all relevant documents, including transcripts, must be submitted to Saskatchewan Polytechnic.
 Assessors may require documents to be sent directly from the related institution(s) as listed at our international document requirements.